 The Program has collaborated with The Vera List Center (the New School, New York), Cabinet Magazine (Brooklyn), and the International Studio and Curatorial Program (Brooklyn), on public lectures.
 Other public events including exhibitions and lectures were similarly hosted by Sculpture Center (Queens), Maccarone Gallery (New York), the Dumbo Arts Center (Brooklyn), The New York Bar Association (New York), and the offices of Morrison & Forester LLP (New York), among others.
 The Program also organized the first Art & Law Wikipedia Edit-a-Thon in December of 2015.
 The Edit-a-Thon was held at the School of Visual Arts in New York City.

 In 2016, the Program collaborated with Cornell Law School and the de la Cruz Collection Contemporary Art Space on a major art & law conference on the work of Felix Gonzalez-Torres.
 This conference examined Gonzalez-Torres’ work in relation to collecting and curating, as well as the legal doctrines of property, intellectual property and contractual agreements.
 This conference took place at the de la Cruz Collection Contemporary Art Space in Miami, Florida in February of 2016.
 More information on the conference at the de la Cruz Collection can be accessed here.

-We are happy to announce that in May of 2017, the majority of papers presented at the 2016 Felix Gonzalez-Torres conference will be published in Cornell Law School's Journal of Law and Public Policy.
+We are happy to announce that the majority of papers presented at the 2016 Felix Gonzalez-Torres conference were published in Cornell Law School's Journal of Law and Public Policy.
 To accompany the publication, a public symposium at Cornell Law School on the work of Felix Gonzalez-Torres was held on Saturday, March 18, 2017.